djynnius/sozordi_tcrud/README.md

 # Setting up
-Before using the app for the first time it may be a good idea to install all dependencies Navigat eto the root folder which I guess you are in already :-)
+Before using the app for the first time it may be a good idea to install all dependencies Navigate to the root folder which I guess you are in already :-)

-enter teh following code
+enter the following code
 ```CMD
 pip install -r modules.txt
 ```